Earthquake Sets Off Landslides, Flattens Homes in Indonesia

-JAKARTA, Indonesia — A strong, shallow earthquake shook Indonesia’s Sulawesi island just after midnight, causing landslides and sending people fleeing from their homes in the nighttime darkness.
-At least 10 people were confirmed dead and more than 200 injured but authorities were still collecting information from devastated areas.
+More than 600 people were injured during the magnitude 6.2 quake, which sent people fleeing their homes in the darkness.
+Authorities were still collecting information about the full scale of casualties and damage in the affected areas.

+There were reports of many people trapped in the rubble of collapsed homes and buildings.

-In a video released by the National Disaster Mitigation Agency, a girl trapped in the wreckage of a house cried out for help and said she heard the sound of other family members in the rubble but unable to move out.
+In a video released by the National Disaster Mitigation Agency, a girl stuck in the wreckage of a house cried out for help and said she heard the sound of other family members also trapped.
 “Please help me, it hurts,” the girl told rescuers, who replied that they desperately wanted to help her.

-In the video, the rescuers said an excavator was needed to save the girl and others trapped in collapsed buildings.
-Other images showed a severed bridge, damaged and even flattened houses.
+The rescuers said an excavator was needed to save the girl and others trapped in collapsed buildings.
+Other images showed a severed bridge and damaged and flattened houses.
 TV stations reported the earthquake damaged part of a hospital and patients were moved to an emergency tent outside.

-Another video showed a father crying, asking for help to save his children buried under tons of rubble after their house toppled.
-“My children there … they are trapped inside, please help,” he cried in panic.
+Another video showed a father crying, asking for help to save his children buried under their toppled house.
+“They are trapped inside, please help,” he cried.

-Thousands of displaced people were evacuated to temporary shelters.
-The magnitude 6.2 quake early Friday was centered 36 kilometers (22 miles) south of West Sulawesi province’s Mamuju district, at a depth of 18 kilometers (11 miles), the U.S. Geological Survey said.
+The quake was centered 36 kilometers (22 miles) south of West Sulawesi province’s Mamuju district, at a depth of 18 kilometers (11 miles), the U.S. Geological Survey said.

+The Indonesian disaster agency said the death toll climbed to 34 as rescuers in Mamuju retrieved 26 bodies trapped in the rubble of collapsed homes and buildings.

+The agency said in a statement that eight people were killed and 637 others were injured in Mamuju’s neighboring district of Majene.

+It said at least 300 houses and a health clinic were damaged and about 15,000 people were being housed in temporary shelters in the district.
+Power and phones were down in many areas.

-West Sulawesi Administration Secretary Muhammad Idris told TVOne that the governor’s office building was among collapsed in Mamuju, the provincial capital, and many people there remain trapped, including two security guards.
+West Sulawesi Administration Secretary Muhammad Idris told TVOne that the governor’s office building was among those that collapsed in Mamuju, the provincial capital, and many people there remain trapped.

 Rescuer Saidar Rahmanjaya said a lack of heavy equipment was hampering the operation to clear the rubble from collapsed houses and buildings.
 He said his team was working to save 20 people trapped in eight buildings, including in the governor’s office, a hospital and hotels.